MarouaneRag/FightYoutubeAddiction/README.md

 <img align="right" src="http://image.noelshack.com/fichiers/2018/19/6/1526093905-freedom.jpg">

-To use, simply open a new tab.
+To install, simply open a new tab.

+- Download the files (Download -> ZIP button)
-- Then go to :  `chrome://extensions`
+- Go to :  `chrome://extensions`
 - Enable developer mode
 - Click import extension
 - Select the files

-- Enjoy a totally new **productive** life !
+And enjoy your new **productive** life !